Servire

 Servire – To Serve

 East Carolina University’s motto is Servire – “To Serve.”
-In honor of ECU’s Centennial, the Servire Society recognizes those who have demonstrated a commitment to volunteer service and will challenge the ECU community to serve the larger community external to the university.
+In honor of ECU’s Centennial, the Servire Society recognizes those who have demonstrated a commitment to volunteer service and challenges the ECU community to serve the larger community external to the university.

 Criteria

 Each year, the Servire Society recognizes faculty, staff, and students who have contributed 100 or more hours of volunteer service to the community in the previous year.
-For calendar years 2020 and 2021, the requirement was reduced to 50 hours because of Covid-19 complications; for the 2023 calendar year, the hourly requirement is 100 hours of volunteer service once again.
-The community is defined as outside of ECU and can include the region, country, or world.
-The year is defined as January 1st to December 31st.
-Qualifying volunteer service for faculty and staff should be outside their normal realm of duties.
-For faculty, the service should be outside their normal duties of teaching, research, and advising.
+For the 2024 calendar year, the hourly requirement will be 100 hours.
+The community is defined as being external to ECU and can include regional, national, or global service.
+The year is defined as January 1, 2024 to December 31, 2024.
+Qualifying volunteer service for faculty and staff must fall outside their normal job duties.
+For faculty, the service should go beyond teaching, research, and advising responsibilities.
 In all cases, there should be no compensation for the service.

-For purposes of clarity, volunteerism is defined as choosing to act in recognition of a need, with an attitude of social responsibility and without concern for monetary profit, going beyond one’s basic obligations.
-(Ellis and Noyes, 1990).
+For purposes of clarity, volunteerism involves choosing to act in recognition of a need, with an attitude of social responsibility, and without concern for monetary profit, going beyond one’s basic obligations (Ellis and Noyes, 1990).

 ECU works with religious institutions and supports some church-sponsored projects.
-However, as a state institution our policy is: ECU does not promote, discourage or discuss religion.
+However, as a state institution, our policy is: ECU does not promote, discourage, or discuss religion.
 ECU also does not discriminate.
-Volunteer activities which are sponsored by churches or faith-based organizations qualify for membership in the Servire Society as long as they fall within our policy.
-Some examples of activities which would not qualify for membership in the Servire Society are: a) engaging in religious instruction, b) conducting worship services, c) providing instruction as part of a program that includes mandatory religious instruction or worship, d) engaging in any form of religious proselytizing.
+Volunteer activities which are sponsored by churches or faith-based organizations qualify for membership in the Servire Society if they fall within our policy.
+Some examples of activities that would not qualify for membership in the Servire Society are: a) engaging in religious instruction, b) conducting worship services, c) providing instruction as part of a program that includes mandatory religious instruction or worship, d) engaging in any form of religious proselytizing.

-Examples of eligible outreach and community service activities include:
+Examples of eligible outreach and community service activities:

 Selection

 Faculty, staff, and students are encouraged to nominate individuals eligible for this recognition.
-Self-nominations also are encouraged.
-The nominee will be asked to complete a brief online information form so that the service may be verified.
-The form will ask for a list of service activities for the last twelve months including the following information:
+Self-nominations are also welcome.
+Nominees will complete a brief online information form to verify their service.
+This form includes:

 Recognition